Successful Aging thru Financial Empowerment

 9. Contact companies to sort out miscommunications or confusion about financial matters.

-11. Plan and work toward financial goals.
+10. Draft financial plans and work toward financial goals.

 The SAFE financial coaching and education program was created in 2017 at the Wayne State University Institute of Gerontology by Dr. Peter Lichtenberg, a clinical geropsychologist, and Ms. LaToya Hall, a master’s prepared Social Worker.